-Regarding conditions, Rancho Mirage is still coming out of fall overseeding, so it’s not quite “there” yet.
-It is very playable, though, from tee to green.
-The fairways are a bit shaggy right now, so don’t expect much roll out on your drives.
-And though the grass is a little long, the turf is still kind of thin underneath, so you have to be careful about hitting fat shots.
-The greens are VERY slow right now, as well.
-You really have to whack the ball hard to get your putts rolling.
-All of these traits are pretty indicative of post-overseeding conditions in the desert, so it is what it is right now.
+Regarding conditions, Rancho Mirage was still coming out of fall overseeding, so it wasn’t quite “there” yet.
+It was very playable, though, from tee to green.
+The fairways were a bit shaggy, so I didn’t get much roll out on drives.
+And though the grass was a little long, the turf was still kind of thin underneath, so I had to be careful about hitting fat shots.
+The greens were VERY slow, as well.
+I really had to whack the ball hard to get my putts rolling.
+All of these traits are pretty indicative of right-after-overseeding conditions in the desert, so it wasn’t too out of the ordinary.

 I think in a few more weeks, this course will be looking and playing pretty nice.
 So for the relative value compared to the more expensive courses in the area, it’s not the worst option around.
 If you are just looking to get out and play and don’t want to pay an arm and a leg, good deals can be found at Rancho Mirage.
 It is by no means a “destination” course, so I wouldn’t go too far out of my way for it.